 And the new Phase 2 of the AI business revolution is build or pick an ‘agent’ and select the subordinate associated model… the ‘Architecture’ phase (the now)

-The next section will describe a rapidly emerging Phase 3, the currently hotly debated idea of vibe code an ‘application’ on top of an agent/model stack (the future).
+The next section will describe a rapidly emerging Phase 3, the currently hotly debated idea of vibe coding an ‘application’ on top of an agent/model stack (the future).

 Just months ago, Andrej Karpathy was still explaining Software 2.0—systems coded not by humans, but by training neural networks on data.